cytopia/devilbox/docs/howto/dns/add-project-dns-entry-on-win.rst

       127.0.0.1  project-1.loc
       127.0.0.1  www.project-1.loc

-3. Safe the file and verify the DNS entries with the ``ping`` command
+3. Save the file and verify the DNS entries with the ``ping`` command

    .. code-block:: bash